sjentsch/lsjDocs/_pages/Ch11_tTest_05.rst

 ------

 .. [#]
-   This design is very similar to the one in Section `The McNemar test
+   This design is very similar to the one in section :doc:`The McNemar test
-   <Ch10_ChiSquare_7.html#the-mcnemar-test>`__ that motivated the McNemar test.
+   <Ch10_ChiSquare_7>` that motivated the McNemar test.
+This should be no
-   This should be no surprise.
+   surprise.
 Both are standard repeated measures designs involving two measurements.
 The only difference is that this time our outcome variable is interval scale (working memory capacity) rather than a binary, nominal scale variable (a yes-or-no question).

 .. [#]
    At this point we have Drs Harpo, Chico and Zeppo.
 No prizes for guessing who